PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 09:10:29
+Last updated: 2024-04-06 09:11:03
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: That changes everything, how do you know who to trust? - Meemaw